greenideas/school-notes/2012/Fall/Civil Procedure/Civil-Procedure-Cases Materials-and-Questions.markdown

 	* ∂ said Rule of Decision Act required ct to use PA law.

 * **Issue**
-	* Can a federal court disregard an alleged rule of state common law?
+	* Can a federal court in a diversity case disregard an alleged rule of state common law?

 * **Reasoning**
 	* **I**